jondwaite/jondwaite.github.io/content/post/2024-07-21-from-zero-to-kubernetes-part-1.md

 <blockquote class="wp-block-quote is-layout-flow wp-block-quote-is-layout-flow">
   <p>
     <strong>!!WARNING!!</strong> Setting up ssh keys in the template in the way described here will allow all deployed VMs from the template to ssh (to each other) without passwords.
-Obviously this is a huge security risk and combined with enabling the ssh service for &#8216;root&#8217; shouldn&#8217;t be used anywhere near a public network.
+Obviously this is a huge security risk and combined with enabling the ssh service for 'root' shouldn't be used anywhere near a public network.
   </p>
 </blockquote>

 Generate public/private key pair:

-<pre class="EnlighterJSRAW" data-enlighter-language="bash" data-enlighter-theme="atomic" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">ssh-keygen -t rsa -b 4096 -N '' &lt;&lt;&lt; $'\ny' >/dev/null 2>&1</pre>
+<pre class="EnlighterJSRAW" data-enlighter-language="bash" data-enlighter-theme="atomic" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">ssh-keygen -t rsa -b 4096 -N '' <<< $'\ny' >/dev/null 2>&1</pre>

 Add public key to athorized_keys file (so that each deployed server will trust the others automatically)